Smash your first model

 You can specify multiple optimization algorithms from different categories like batching, caching and quantization.

-For now, let’s just use a cacher
+For now, let’s just use a quantizer

 to accelerate the model during inference.